deltachat/deltachat-desktop/CONTRIBUTING.md

 Please add a meaningful description to your PR so that reviewers get an idea about what the modifications are supposed to do.

-A meaningful PR title is helpful for [updating `CHANGELOG.md` on releases](./RELEASE.md) (CHANGELOG.md is updated manually to only add things that are at least roughly understandable by the end user)
+Add a meaningful line to CHANGELOG.md that is at least roughly understandable by the end user.

 If the changes affect the user interface, screenshots are very helpful,